Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

   - The tool will run slower if you are writing to and from a network drive.
 * This tool requires the python pandas package to be installed.
 Pandas is included with the python installation for ArcGIS 10.4 and above and ArcGIS Pro.
 It is not recommended to manually install pandas for older versions of ArcGIS because it will require an upgrade of the numpy package, which in turn could cause problems for tools and other dependencies within ArcGIS.
 * **I got a warning message saying I had non-overlapping date ranges**: This is because of the way your GTFS data has constructed its calendar.txt file, or because your GTFS datasets (if you have multiple datasets) do not cover the same date ranges.
 See the explanation of this problem in the [*Preprocess GTFS* section](#PreprocessGTFS).

+Still having problems?
+Search for answers and post questions in our [GeoNet group](https://community.esri.com/community/arcgis-for-public-transit).

+## Questions or problems?
+Search for answers and post questions in our [GeoNet group](https://community.esri.com/community/arcgis-for-public-transit).